C4illin/mastery-chs/lib.typ

 /// function puts top-level headings (chapters) on a new odd page, adds headings
 /// to non-chapter pages, and adds a footer to all pages
 #let template(
-  school: ("Chalmers University of Technology"),
+  school: "Chalmers University of Technology",
   date: datetime.today(),
   title: "An Informative Headline describing the Content of the Report",
   subtitle: "A Subtitle that can be Very Much Longer if Necessary",